Somehow I’m Neither Here Nor There

 Eating a few more bites of the savory meal, Levi briefly studied the expression on Madeline’s face.
 She was lost in thought, absorbing his words.
 Good.
-That was possibly the most important lesson she could learn.
+That was possibly the most important lesson he could teach her.
 Not to assume anything and to second guess everything.
-He was born with the instinct to look at everything from two perspectives - how to improve a situation and how to take advantage of one - so staying out of sticky situations was second nature to him.
+He was born with the instinct to look at everything from two perspectives - how to improve circumstances and how to take advantage of them - so staying out of sticky situations was second nature to him.

 But that wasn’t something you could teach someone.